Pro-Mark Neil Peart Signature drumstick review: Rush's Shira Kashi Oak signature, decoded

 The Peart spec reflects how he played:

-• Reach across a multi-tier kit.
+- Reach across a multi-tier kit.
 Peart's touring rig spread cymbals and toms across two tiers with a rotating riser; the extra 1/4 inch of length matters across that geometry.

-• Hard-hitting backbeat + technical fill vocabulary.
+- Hard-hitting backbeat + technical fill vocabulary.
 Peart's playing combined hard-hitting backbeats with fast triplet figures and complex fills.
 The denser Shira Kashi wood holds up to the rim-shot stress and tom-fill speed without splintering.

-• Tour-cycle durability.
+- Tour-cycle durability.
 Rush toured 6-9 month tours regularly; Shira Kashi's superior durability vs hickory meant longer per-stick lifespans and fewer pair replacements per show.

-• Oval-tip cymbal voice.
+- Oval-tip cymbal voice.
 Peart's cymbal vocabulary was extensive (the Sabian Paragon line he developed has multiple ride and crash variants); the oval wood tip gives a warmer, slightly directional cymbal voice that matched his Paragon setup.

 Verdict and the affiliate hook

 If you want the actual stick Neil Peart played with Rush from the 1990s through his 2015 retirement, the Pro-Mark Neil Peart Signature (PW747W) is it.
-Shira Kashi Japanese Oak, 16-1/4 inch length, 0.580 inch diameter, long taper, oval wood tip, natural lacquer finish.
+Shira Kashi Japanese Oak, 16-1/4 inch length, 0.551 inch diameter, oval wood tip, natural lacquer finish.
 For a hard-hitting prog-rock or rock drummer with a multi-tier kit and technical fill vocabulary, the spec lands.
 For a finger-control jazz player, brushwork session player, or speed-focused metal blast specialist, this isn't the stick to start with, hickory at the same dimensions (Vater Tré Cool VHTCW or Pro-Mark American Hickory 747) is faster.